 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Foodmark reported total carbon emissions of approximately 42,994,000 kg CO2e.
-This figure includes Scope 1 emissions of about 1,704,000 kg CO2e, Scope 2 emissions of approximately 121,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 41,195,000 kg CO2e.
-Over the previous year, 2022, Foodmark's total emissions were slightly higher at about 43,144,000 kg CO2e, with Scope 1 emissions at approximately 1,560,000 kg CO2e and Scope 2 emissions at around 102,000 kg CO2e.
+This figure includes Scope 1 emissions of about 1,704,000 kg CO2e, primarily from mobile combustion, and Scope 2 emissions of around 121,000 kg CO2e.
+The majority of their emissions, approximately 41,195,000 kg CO2e, fall under Scope 3, which includes emissions from the end-of-life treatment of sold products, accounting for about 119,000 kg CO2e.
+Comparatively, in 2022, Foodmark's total emissions were about 43,144,000 kg CO2e, with Scope 1 emissions at approximately 1,560,000 kg CO2e and Scope 2 emissions at around 102,000 kg CO2e.
 The Scope 3 emissions for that year were about 41,514,000 kg CO2e.
-Foodmark has not disclosed specific reduction targets or initiatives as part of their climate commitments.
-However, the company continues to monitor and report its emissions across all scopes, demonstrating a commitment to transparency in its environmental impact.
+Foodmark has not set specific reduction targets or initiatives as part of their climate commitments, and there are no reported SBTi (Science Based Targets initiative) reduction targets.
+The company does not appear to inherit emissions data from a parent organization, as indicated by the absence of cascaded data.
+Overall, Foodmark's emissions data reflects a significant reliance on Scope 3 emissions, highlighting the importance of addressing supply chain impacts in their climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents